Top 15 ABM Software Platforms to Accelerate Pipeline in 2026

 13. Salesloft

-Salesloft is another sales engagement platform that serves a similar function to Outreach in the ABM tech stack.
+Salesloft is a sales engagement platform that serves a similar function to Outreach in the ABM tech stack.
 It provides a system for sales teams to execute, track, and analyze their prospecting and customer communication efforts.
-The platform combines cadence management, deal intelligence, and conversation intelligence.
+The platform combines cadence management, deal intelligence, and conversation intelligence in a single environment.

-For ABM programs, Salesloft helps ensure that sales activities are aligned with the broader account strategy.
-It provides the execution layer for sellers to act on the prioritization and intelligence provided by data and ABM platforms.
+Users build and share Cadences to structure outreach to target accounts.
+Salesloft provides engagement data on these cadences, helping managers understand what's working and coach their teams accordingly.
+For ABM programs, Salesloft ensures that sales activities are aligned with the broader account strategy, providing the execution layer for sellers to act on the prioritization and intelligence generated by data and ABM platforms.

-• Integrates with CRM and other sales and marketing tools
+• CRM and sales and marketing tool integrations

-• Features a mobile app for sellers on the go
+• Mobile app for sellers in the field

 Learn More About Salesloft